-Trump Jr.'s Reported New Love Kimberly Guilfoyle Was Married to CA Lt.
-Governor When He Cheated on Her
+Trump Jr.'s Reported New Love Kimberly Guilfoyle Was Still Married to CA Lt.
+Governor When He Had Affair with His Secretary

-In the mid-2000s, Donald Trump Jr.‘s reported new love interest, Fox News host Kimberly Guilfoyle, became embroiled in an infidelity scandal after it was revealed that her then-husband, now Lt.
-California Gov. Gavin Newsom, had cheated on her with the wife of his campaign manager.
+In 2005, Donald Trump Jr.‘s reported new love interest, Fox News host Kimberly Guilfoyle, became linked to an infidelity scandal after it was revealed that her then-estranged husband, now Lt.
+California Gov. Gavin Newsom, had an affair with the wife of his campaign manager.

+But their seemingly happy marriage soon disintegrated and in January 2005, the pair once referred to as “San Francisco’s Camelot couple” announced in the San Francisco Chronicle that they were separating due to “the demands of our respective careers.”

-But behind the facade of a happy marriage, San Francisco’s handsome young mayor, then 39, was keeping a dark secret.
-He was having an affair with Ruby Rippey-Tourk, the wife of his then-campaign manager and former deputy chief of staff, Alex Tourk.
+It later emerged that Newsom, then 39, was having an affair with Ruby Rippey-Tourk, the wife of his then-campaign manager and former deputy chief of staff, Alex Tourk.

 Guilfoyle, a former prosecutor in San Francisco and Los Angeles who’s now the 49-year-old co-host of Fox News’ The Five, married Newsom in 2001 and filed for divorce in January 2005, citing the strain of a bi-coastal marriage.
 It’s unclear if she knew about the affair before the scandal broke in 2007.

-The affair, first reported by The San Francisco Chronicle in February 2007, took place in late 2005 while Rippey-Tourk, then 34, worked as Newsom’s appointments secretary, and while Newsom and Guilfoyle were in the throes of divorce.
+The affair, first reported by The San Francisco Chronicle in February 2007, took place in late 2005 while Rippey-Tourk, then 34, worked as Newsom’s appointments secretary, and while Newsom and Guilfoyle were still married but in the throes of divorce.

 “Everything you’ve heard and read is true,” Newsom, a Democrat, told reporters during a news conference at the time.
 “And I am deeply sorry about that.”